 For those people in search of an incredible day hike within Sequoia National Park, The Watchtower via The Lakes Trail is one that doesn’t disappoint.
-The hike to The Watchtower begins at the Wolverton Trailhead and ends up at The Watchtower – an amazing vantage point approximately two-thirds through The Lakes Trail.
-The Watchtower itself, is a large granite peak that sticks out above Tokopah Valley below where many people go to view the Tokopah Falls from another access point in the park.
+The watch tower is an amazing granite viewpoint that sits high above Tokopah Valley about two thirds through The Lakes Trail.
+For those wanting to continue, the trail continues on two miles to four beautiful alpine lakes.
 The trail travels through alpine meadows, along granite ledges, and for those that want to continue, ends up at four alpine lakes suitable for camping at two of the four lakes with the exception being Aster and Heather Lake.

 Hiking to The Watchtower takes just over seven miles in total and is part of a longer trail that leads to four different lakes.
 While the lakes are a good goal, nothing should be taken away from those who just want to reach The Watchtower.
 The title gets its name from the view of the tower in Tokopah Valley below where a prominent granite peak looks down on the valley.
 The Watchtower is an amazing place to stop and have a lunch to admire the views, pose for some pictures, and look across the valley to Mount Sillman which is just over 11,000 feet in elevation.